 2. Commercial Invoice

 Make sure you have a commercial invoice that is appropriately filled out.
-This comprises a detailed product description and the value of your goods.
+This includes a detailed product description and the value of your goods.

 An air waybill or consignment note is also required.
 This section contains important information about your shipment, such as the number of items, a description of the goods, and the weight.